A phase-field approach for detecting cavities via a Kohn-Vogelius type functional: A phase field approach

 In the sequel, we often use the following result related to compactness properties of the space $BV$. \begin{remark} As a consequence of compactness properties of $BV(\Omega)$, \cite[Theorem 3.23]{AFP2000}, any uniformly bounded sequence in $X_{0,1}$ has a subsequence converging in $L^1(\Omega)$ to an element in $X_{0,1}$.
 In fact, let $v_k$ a sequence uniformly bounded in $X_{0,1}$, then there exists, possibly up to a subsequence, $v\in BV(\Omega)$ such that

 Using the fact that $v_k$ attains values $0$ and $1$ only, it follows that $v\in X_{0,1}$. \end{remark}

-We can now regularize the problem by using a common approach in optimization procedures, that is of filling the voids (cavities) with a fictitious material with a small elastic tensor: Let $\mathbb{C}_1:=\delta\mathbb{C}_0$ be an elastic tensor, where $\delta>0$ is sufficiently small.
+We can now regularize the problem by using a common approach in optimization procedures, that is of filling the voids (cavities) with a fictitious material with a small elastic tensor: Let $\delta>0$ be sufficiently small.
 We define

 Tensors $\mathbb{C}_0$ and $\mathbb{C}_1$ correspond to the elastic tensors of $\Omega \setminus C$ and $C$, respectively.
-Moreover, $\mathbb{C}_{\delta}(v)$ is strongly convex by using the Assumption \ref{ass:elasticity_tensor}, and the fact that $\delta$ is positive and small.
+Moreover, $\mathbb{C}^{\delta}(v)$ is strongly convex by using the Assumption \ref{ass:elasticity_tensor}, and the fact that $\delta$ is positive and small.

-Then, we consider the following optimization problem \begin{problem} Given $\delta>0$, find
+Then, we consider the following optimization problem. \begin{problem} Given $\delta>0$, find

 \end{problem}

 where, recalling the definition \eqref{def:JND} of $\overline{J}_{ND}$,

 Functions $u^{\delta}_N$ and $u^{\delta}_D$ are solutions to the following problems (similarly to \eqref{eq:neumann_problem} and \eqref{eq:dirichlet_problem})